 Upon establishment of the Noble Experiment in 1920, evangelist Billy Sunday staged a mock funeral for alcoholic beverages.
 He extolled on the benefits of Prohibition.
 “The rein of tears is over,” he asserted.
 “The slums will soon be only a memory.
 We will turn our prisons into factories and our jails into storehouses and corncribs.”2 Alcohol was to be banned.
 Since it was the cause of most, if not all, crime, some communities sold their jails.3

 Elated with success, temperance groups planned to extend prohibition to countries around the world.
 Not surprisingly, the leading prohibitionist in Congress was highly confident.
 He asserted that “There is as much chance of repealing the Eighteenth Amendment as there is for a hummingbird to fly to the planet Mars with the Washington Monument tied to its tail.”4

 II.
 Reality of Prohibition

-Unfortunately, Prohibition not only failed in its promises but actually created additional serious and disturbing social problems throughout society.
+Unfortunately, Prohibition not only failed in its promises but actually caused additional serious problems.

 This led to an increasing disillusionment by millions of Americans.
 Journalist H. L. Mencken wrote in 1925 that “There is not less drunkenness in the Republic but more.
 Not less crime, but more.
 There is not less insanity, but more.
 The cost of government is not smaller, but vastly greater.
 Respect for law has not increased, but diminished.”5

 John D. Rockefeller, Jr. was a lifelong abstainer.
 He had contributed at least $350,000 and perhaps as much as $700,000 to the Anti-Saloon League.
 However, he announced his support for repeal because of the widespread problems caused by Prohibition.6 He explained his change of belief in a letter published in the New York Times.